-If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
-2 Set your minds on things that are above, not on things that are on earth.
-3 For you have died, and your life is hidden with Christ in God.
-4 When Christ who is your3:1-17 Paul begins the practical section of his Letter, based on the doctrinal section-esp Baptism (chs 1-2).
+Since, then, you have been raised with Christ, set your hearts on things above, where Christ is seated at the right hand of God.
+2 Set your minds on things above, not on earthly things.
+3 For you died, and your life is now hidden with Christ in God.
+4 When Christ, who is your life, appears, then you also will appear with him in glory then.
+"Then" (or "therefore") links the doctrinal section of the letter with the practical section, just as it does in Ro 12:1; Eph 4:1; Php 4:1.
+(CSB)

+3:1-17 Paul begins the practical section of his Letter, based on the doctrinal section-esp Baptism (chs 1-2).
 (TLSB)

-3:1 if - oun - Then or therefore and refers back to the whole of the precious part in particular to what the Colossians have themselves experienced in their vital connection with the supreme God-man and his work which is so complete and mighty in every respect.
+3:1 SINCE - oun - Then or therefore and refers back to the whole of the precious part in particular to what the Colossians have themselves experienced in their vital connection with the supreme God-man and his work which is so complete and mighty in every respect.
 (Concordia Pulpit Resources - Volume 9, Part 2)